cloudify-cosmo/docs.getcloudify.org/content/installation/bootstrapping.md

 ## Option 2 Bootstrapping a Cloudify Manager

 Bootstrapping consists of running a blueprint of the Cloudify Manager that installs and configures all of the Cloudify components.
-If you are installing Cloudify Manager in an offline environment, [click here]({{< relref "installation/bootstrapping.md#installing-cloudify-manager-in-an-offline-environment" >}})
+If you are installing Cloudify Manager in an offline environment, [click here]({{< relref "installation/bootstrapping.md#installing-cloudify-manager-in-an-offline-environment" >}}).

+You can install Cloudify using [pip 6.0 or higher](https://pip.pypa.io/en/stable/installing/).
+It is possible to operate Cloudify on [virtualenv 12.0 or higher](https://virtualenv.readthedocs.org/en/latest/installation.html).
+However, it is recommended that you download the Cloudify CLI package (see Step 1 of the following procedure).

 ### Process Overview